 IoT: The Internet of Things.

-In the simplest terms, the Internet of Things (IoT) is how we describe the digitally connected universe of everyday physical devices.
+In simple terms, the Internet of Things (IoT) refers to the digitally connected universe of smart devices.
 These devices are embedded with internet connectivity, sensors and other hardware that allow communication and control via the web.

-- Devices have hardware like sensors, for example, that collect data.
+- Devices have hardware, like sensors, that collect data.